josezenem/ongage-lib/README.md

     php composer.phar install
 ```

-Add this line to your application’s index.php file:
+Add this line to your application’s code:

 ```php
     <?php